flybywiresim/docs/docs/dev-corner/qa-process.md

 ```

 !!! tip ""
     Text wrapped with `<!-- -->` (a.k.a. html comments) in the template will not be visible on your report.
-You may remove these comments as long as the required one at the top of the report.
+You may remove these comments except for the required one at the top of the report.

 ### "Report Details" Section